-- Teachers who were hired in or prior to the 1987-1988 school year (sixteen (16) or more years of experience before the beginning of the 2004-2005 school year) qualify for the following benefits: - a. the 401(a) Buy-out Program, and - b. a \$2,000 lump sum severance benefit for INPRS calculations at retirement if the retiree has at least sixty (60) accumulated sick leave days. - 2.
+- 1. Teachers who were hired in or prior to the 1987-1988 school year (sixteen (16) or more years of experience before the beginning of the 2004-2005 school year) qualify for the following benefits: - a. the 401(a) Buy-out Program, and - b. a \$2,000 lump sum severance benefit for INPRS calculations at retirement if the retiree has at least sixty (60) accumulated sick leave days. - 2.
 Teachers who had fewer than sixteen (16) years of experience before the beginning of the 2004-2005 school year: - a. qualify for the 401(a) Buy-out Program account but do not receive any sick time remuneration at retirement. - 3.
 Teachers who began service with the District after the 2004-2005 school year and beyond do not receive any sick time benefit at retirement.
+The HRA account was established in lieu of sick time payout at time of retirement.